Diane Teel: Biography

 Teel received a phone call from former driver Bill Champion asking her to compete in the Baby Grand National Series (now called ISCARS Dash Touring Series) in 1979 at Atlanta Motor Speedway but she failed to qualify after recording the 44th fastest lap time.
 Teel spun early in the race and ran in second position with two laps remaining when fellow driver Billy Smith crashed out.
 Teel began competing in the NASCAR Budweiser Late Model Sportsman Series (now called Xfinity Series) in 1982.
 She qualified for the season's fourth round, the Dogwood 500 at Martinsville Speedway, making her the first woman to start a Budweiser Late Model Sportsman Series race.
 She finished in the 26th position, and raced three further events in the state of Virginia with her best result coming at Langley Speedway with an eighth-place finish.
 Teel ended the year 54th in the points standings.

-She took her second (and final) top-ten finish in March 1983 at Martinsville.
+Teel took her second (and final) top-ten finish in March 1983 at Martinsville.
 Teel retired from active competition in 1986 after rejecting a sponsorship package worth $1 million to spend more time with her family following a discussion with her husband about her future.
 She cited a long travel schedule as her reason.
 In September 1993, she was charged with contributing to the neglect of a child after she left off a six-year-old boy two miles from his house and was temporarily reassigned.
 Her bus driving career ended when she was involved in a road collision with another car.
 Teel subsequently battled with breast cancer for three years which was cured after extensive chemotherapy treatment.
 Teel currently takes part in a community awareness scheme to discourage distracted driving.